 Grocery and Liquor Stores

-We also contacted Wegmans, Publix, and Kroger stores across New York, Florida, Michigan, and Virginia.
-We received similar answers at each of these stores.
-Customer service associates explained that pallets and crates are not disposed of or given away; they are sent back to corporate shipping centers for reuse.
+We also contacted Wegmans, Publix, and Kroger stores across New York, Florida, Michigan, and Virginia and received similar answers at each of these stores.

 Ace Hardware yielded more positive answers.
 Stores in New York and North Carolina said they did frequently have pallets that they’d be willing to give away for free.
-One Ace Hardware in Grand Rapids, Mich. said that they do part with old shipping pallets, but for a cost of $1 a pallet.
+One Ace Hardware in Grand Rapids, Mich. said that it parts with old shipping pallets, but for a cost of $1 a pallet.
 None of these stores had crates, however, either.

 Small Garden Centers

-To find out if you do have a recycling company near you, do a Google search for “wooden pallet recycling in [your town name].”
+To find out if you do have a recycling company near you, do a Google search for “wooden pallet recycling in [your town].”

 Other Local Businesses